Back to: Navigating the Patent System

 Technical, legal definitions and reasoning

 In my experience, inventors often feel examiners are incorrect in rendering restriction requirements.
 They do not feel the product and its method of use are different inventions.
 For example, the transmitter claims and the receiver claims do not appear to be different inventions.
-Although from a layperson’s perspective this may seem correct, the legal definition used by the USPTO to determine when claims are directed to two or more inventions is very broad and differs from a lay understanding.
+Although from a layperson’s perspective, this may seem correct, the legal definition used by the USPTO to determine when claims are directed to two or more inventions is very broad and differs from a lay understanding.

 Often from the layperson’s standpoint, the product claim and the method claim for the product’s use are the same invention since they refer to the same apparatus.
 However, if the apparatus can be used with two or more methods, as is often the case, the scope of examination for the method and apparatus claims are not co-extensive and are therefore different inventions.
 For example, a kitchen knife can be used in two different methods.
-A first method entails using the knife to slice tomato.
+The first method entails using a knife to slice a tomato.
 A second method of using the knife entails crushing garlic.
 In this regard, the knife claim may be considered a different invention from a method claim involving the knife.

 Should I choose the apparatus or the method claims when there is a restriction requirement between the two?